Social Media Analysis

 Extremely good value for the objective information you need to take your business forward

 We were requested to perform analysis for a new Holiday Home that was using social media for promoting their business.
 They used two main social media channels, namely Facebook and Twitter.
-The Holiday Home was decorated to a really high standard and is only open for the summer season.
+The Holiday Home was decorated to a really high standard and was only open for the summer season.
 The owners don’t reside in the area so wouldn’t be classed as locals and aren’t really “plugged in” to the community however they have made a lot of friends in the area.
 The issue was they didn’t feel they were getting results from all of their social media activity.

 To analyse this effectively we had to compare the Self-Catering Holiday Home to their competition.
 Whilst performing this discovery work, we found that many of their competitors were quite silent on social media and were relying solely on third party booking agencies that our customer also used.
 However, we did find some competitors which provided balance to that and we’ll go into detail about here.
 To get the best results, the more competitors identified the more insightful the result!

 - We chose both local hotels to add as competitors and while its a slightly different market having shorter stays and offering catering, they are generally promoting the area as a destination to visit.

 - We also chose a local guest house that offers itself as a high value premium destination.
 This was the same market as our customer but a different niche having that premium rate and a very good restaurant service.
 Again, promoting the area as a destination.

 - We added all the other holiday homes in the area too.

 We needed to understand and agree the scope of the analysis.
 During the discovery phase we agreed that the 2018 summer season would provide us with a good sample of social media activity for analysis.

 When we ran the analysis using our professional tools and scanned against all of the customers and competitors social media activities starting from April 2018 we found:

 - In context, our customer (in orange) had above average engagement overall but it was still nearly half as much engagement as the top competitor.